Tuition Assistance Programs

 Preschool for All

-Harmony Montessori is proud to serve as a pilot program for Preschool for All and have been awarded 40 enrollment spaces for the 2022-23 school year.
-For this first yer 500 seats will be granted and Preschool for All plans on growing over time, increasing the number of providers and families, until it will be available to all interested families in Multnomah County.
+Harmony Montessori is proud to serve as a pilot program for Preschool for All and have been awarded 47 enrollment spaces for the 2023-24 school year.
+This the second year of the program and Preschool for All plans on growing over time, increasing the number of providers and families, until it will be available to all interested families in Multnomah County.